parente/tott/doc/assignments/setup.rst

 tottbox
 -------

-With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine running Ubuntu Linux Server 12.04 we'll be using throughout the course, affectionally named ``tottbox``.
+With VirtualBox and Vagrant installed, you're now ready to bring up the virtual machine running Ubuntu Linux Server 12.04 we'll be using throughout the course, affectionally named *tottbox*.
 This VM already has most of the tools we will explore pre-installed pre-configured, and ready-for-use.

-.. note:: To make it clear where we are running commands, from now on we will call the operating system running on your laptop the *host box* and the virtual machine ``tottbox``.
+.. note:: To make it clear where we are running commands, from now on we will call the operating system running on your laptop the *host box* and the virtual machine *tottbox*.

 #.
 Create a folder that will serve as the container for all of your work in this course.
 Some suggestions:

    * Windows: ``C:\Users\your_username\projects\tott``
    * Mac/Linux: ``~/projects/tott``

 #.
-Download `the course Vagrantfile <https://raw.github.com/parente/tott/master/vagrant/Vagrantfile>`_, a config that tells Vagrant how to run ``tottbox``.
+Download `the course Vagrantfile <https://raw.github.com/parente/tott/master/vagrant/Vagrantfile>`_, a config that tells Vagrant how to run *tottbox*.
 #.
 Put the Vagrantfile you just downloaded into the folder you just created.
+We'll call this the course folder from now on.
 #.
 Open a terminal window.

    * Windows: In the Start Menu, search for and run the Command Prompt application (cmd.exe).
 If you have Cygwin installed, you can run the Cygwin Bash Shell instead.